comorment/containers/usecases/mixer_real.md

 This usecase describe how to run MiXeR analysis (http://github.com/precimed/mixer) on real summary statistics: schizophrenia (SCZ) and intelligence (INT).
-All commands below assume that ``$SIF`` and ``$SINGULARITY_BIND`` environmental variables are defined as described in [docs/README.md](../docs/README.md).
+All commands below assume that ``$SIF`` and ``$SINGULARITY_BIND`` environmental variables are defined as described in [Getting started](../README.md#getting-started) section of the main README file.

 Firts, let's take a look at the columns available in the summary statistics.
 INT GWAS has all required columns, but they need to be renamed.